Chlorrie/LearningGit/README.md

 # LearningGit
-This is Practical P4 Git project.
+This is repo for UECS2363 Practical 3-6
+This line is added after cloning the repo using Git in my own workstation This line is added after cloning the repo in Practical 4